RichardLuo0/vscode-frosted-glass-theme/readme.md

 * shift + ctrl + p to open command panel
 * Type in "reload custom css and js", press enter, then restart according to instruction
 * It should be working.
 You should have seen translucent effect on menu
-* You can change menu color by modifying "--background-color" in css
+* You can change menu color by modifying "--background-color" in vscode-frosted-glass-theme.css file
 ## Known issues
 * Some sub menu may not display normally.
 * Sometimes UI interface may be dislocation, try comment out "--transition" in css